xshirl1027/smoothpacman/README.md

 # smoothpacman
-non-pixelated version of pacman. this is something I made from scratch, completely rendered in java graphics, not external images used.
+non-pixelated version of pacman. this is something I made from scratch, completely rendered in java graphics, no external images used.

 Uses:\
 Hashtable for the pellets animation